Patterns

 Directions for updating uneditable information

 Directions for updating information vary by form, benefit type, and type of information.
 You must confirm with subject matter experts that your instructions are accurate for the way your specific form populates information and how to update it.
-And you must confirm with the call center that they will be able to either update the information directly, or give the person instructions for how to update the information.
+And you must confirm with the call center that they will be able to either update the information directly.
+If they can’t update the information directly, give the person instructions for how to update the information.

 Here’s an example that tells people to call the VA benefits hotline: